Pakistan and Indonesia closing in on jets and drones defence deal, sources say

 One additional security source with knowledge of military procurement talks said Pakistan was discussing the sale of JF-17 Thunder jets, air defence systems, training for junior, mid-level, and senior Indonesian air force officials, and engineering staff.

-Indonesia's President Prabowo Subianto was in Pakistan last month for a two-day visit for talks on improving bilateral ties, including defence.
+Indonesia's President Prabowo Subianto was in Pakistan in December for a two-day visit for talks on improving bilateral ties, including defence.

-Indonesia has put in a slew of orders for jets in the past few years, including 42 French Rafale jets worth $8.1 billion in 2022 and 48 KAAN fighter jets from Turkey last year to strengthen its air force and replace its ageing air force fleet.
+Indonesia has put in a slew of orders for jets in the past few years, including 42 French Rafale jets worth US$8.1 billion (S$10.4 billion) in 2022 and 48 KAAN fighter jets from Turkey in 2025 to strengthen its air force and replace its ageing air force fleet.

-The JF-17s have been at the centre of that growing attention, figuring in a deal with Azerbaijan and the $4 billion weapons pact with the Libyan National Army.
+The JF-17s have been at the centre of that growing attention, figuring in a deal with Azerbaijan and the US$4 billion weapons pact with the Libyan National Army.

 Pakistan is also eyeing a defence pact with Bangladesh that could include the Super Mushshak training jets and JF-17s, as ties improve with Dhaka.

-Reuters has also reported that Islamabad was in talks with Riyadh for a defence deal that could be worth between $2 billion and $4 billion and involves the conversion of Saudi loans into military supplies.
+Reuters has also reported that Islamabad was in talks with Riyadh for a defence deal that could be worth between US$2 billion and US$4 billion and involves the conversion of Saudi loans into military supplies.
 REUTERS